Body

 Phone: 925-631-4003

-Mitchell uses they/them/siya pronouns and directly comes to us from the George Washington University as the Interim Director of the Multicultural Student Services center and the former Assistant Director for Residential Equity and Assessment for Campus Living and Residential Education.
-They were born, raised, and earned their bachelor’s from University of Saint La Salle in the Philippines and earned their master’s in Public Administration and Gender Studies from California State University, Chico.
+Mitchell uses they/them/siya pronouns and centers their work in community building through vulnerability, transparency and accountability.
+Having been born, raised and educated in the Philippines, their work is rooted in Filipino concepts and ideology, one of which is kapwa which places importance on the recognition of oneself in another.
+They earned their bachelor’s from University of Saint La Salle in the Philippines and earned their master’s in Public Administration and Gender Studies from California State University, Chico.
 Mitchell is coming back to both their Lasallian and northern California roots!
-Mitchell has centered their work in queer and feminist theories, Filipinx and multiracial studies, and indigenous ways of being inclusive of indigenous peoples from the Philippine Islands.
-They are interested in and have done work around transgender/non-binary identity education, Filipinx consciousness, bi/multiracial experiences, and spirituality outside and inclusive of organized world religions.
+Mitchell has also centered their work in queer and feminist theories, and multiracial studies, and indigenous ways of being inclusive of indigenous peoples from the Philippine Islands.
+They are interested in and have done work around transgender/non-binary identity education, Filipinx consciousness, bi/multiracial experiences, and spirituality outside & inclusive of organized world religions.

 Image